Dynamics365/dynamics365.github.io/_posts/2015-11-03-rename-a-database-in-sql-server.markdown

 ALTER DATABASE MyDB MODIFY FILE (NAME = MyDB _log, NEWNAME = NewMyDB_log);
 ```

-4. Right click on the DB and select Tasks>Take Offline
+4. Right click on the DB and select `Tasks>Take Offline`

-5. Go to the location that MDF and LDF files are located and rename them exactly as you specified in first two alter commands.
+5. Go to the location that `MDF` and `LDF files` are located and rename them exactly as you specified in first two alter commands.
 If you changed the folder path, then you need to move them there.

-6. Go back to Microsoft SQL Server Management Studio and right click on the DB and select Tasks>Bring Online.
+6. Go back to `Microsoft SQL Server Management Studio` and right click on the DB and select `Tasks>Bring Online`.